smagninfeysot/iotc-yocto-python-sdk/README.md

         │   └── iotc-demo.py                    <--------- Top level python source.
         └── iotc-demo_git.bb                    <--------- Recipe
 ```

-As developing a iotc application involves the use of private/secure data like keys/certificates and the user is expected to develop same application using SCM like git, it's worth taking a moment to be aware of risks of accidentally uploading private data to places it should not belong.
-The directory `eg-private-repo-data` seeks to provide a safe space to place sensitive data like device keys etc for development purposes only.
-When the user installs the _development_ version of the recipe (e.g. `IMAGE_INSTALL += " iotc-demo-dev"` in `conf/local.conf`) any files within `eg-private-repo-data` will be installed in the rootfs of the image.
-The `.gitignore` settings for this repo are also configured to prevent accidental upload of *.pem or *.crt files.

-This approach allows the user to develop their solution conveniently, then when it's time to provide production builds, the result would be a clean installation awaiting first time configuration post image flash.

 ## Commands
 This demo supports commands to be sent from iotconnect.io to the device, both plain bash commands and commands execute through bash scripts are supported.